mythril-forge/homebrew-spells/spells/level-5/contagion.md

 ### Slimy Doom
 The creature begins to bleed uncontrollably.
-The creature has disadvantage on Constitution checks and Constitution saving throws.
+The creature has disadvantage on Constitution ability checks and Constitution saving throws.
 In addition, whenever the creature takes damage, it is **stunned** until the end of its next turn.

 ---